 Glowforge lasers can be used for an extensive variety of different cutting and engraving projects!

 A Glowforge can create basically anything that you can dream up that’s made with laser compatible materials (as listed below) and fitting within the size specifications of your machine.
-Really, the sky’s the limit!
+Really, it’s a whole new way of getting creative, and the sky’s the limit!

 Throughout this post, I will be including some images from Glowforge’s Instagram feed to help spark your imagination and inspiration – there are SO many incredible things you can make!